 Shop, dine and play all around Preston Park Village.
 You’ll find more than 40 specialty shops including Ann Taylor, Talbots, The Gap, Williams-Sonoma and much more.
 There is also a movie theater and several restaurants around the shops.

 There are over 1,000 restaurants in Plano of all cuisine types reflecting Plano’s diverse culture.
 With so much to choose from, you better do some research beforehand.
 You can also take advise from That’s Tempting and see for yourself some mouthwatering options.

 Across from the Hilton Granite Park hotel sits a restaurant park called The Boardwalk.
 Dallas Burger Joint Hall of Famer, Chips Old Fashioned Hamburgers is not only famous for their burger selection, but also salads, fresh fish, spuds, Tex-Mex, and milkshakes.
 Union Bear is a new locally owned and operated brewery and restaurant with a West Coast feel, fused with deep Texas roots, serving American classics and staff-curated spirits and cocktails.

 Also at The Boardwalk, The Biscuit Bar, a new fast-casual, Southern home-style concept, offers scratch biscuits with a wide range of toppings, salads with biscuit croutons, biscuit desserts, and a bar menu.
-Fork & Fire features a wide selection of classic American fare, including its famous “fancy fries” and Good Union BBQ adds smoky Texas goodness to the mix.
+Fork & Fire features a wide selection of classic American fare, including its famous “fancy fries”.
 Each restaurant has a patio, and there are beachy deck chairs to enjoy the view of the water feature and live music stage.